davidmintz/court-interpreters-office/README.md

 You will be able to search your database based on all these criteria (date range, docket, judge, language, etc.) and run activity reports.

-An optional module allows users outside your Interpreters Office to log in and submit requests themselves, greatly reducing the amount of data entry required of the Interpreters and eliminating the opportunity for error.
+An optional module allows users outside your Interpreters Office to log in and submit their requests themselves, a convenience to them that greatly reduces the amount of data entry required of the Interpreters and eliminates the opportunity for error.

 Another optional module I have in mind will generate claim forms for contract interpreter compensation and keep track of the money expended.
 The work flow currently happening in our organization is preposterously tedious, and this will help immensely.